Medical Education

 SCORA x SCOME: Speak Up: Sexually Smarter

 SCORA x SCOME: Speak Up: Sexually Smarter is a collaboration between SCOME, SCORA and Sagami HK.
-Through 2 separate workshops at HKU and CUHK, medical students will learn about sexual health and STD prevention through an interactive condom making activity including steps from making the latex to shaping the condom.
+Through 2 separate workshops at HKU and CUHK, medical students learned about sexual health and STD prevention through an interactive condom making activity. the participants learned a history of how condoms were invented, and were then taught about the importance of them in preventing unwanted pregnancies.
+Following this, the participants were taught how to make a condom using latex, by making a mold and then drying it.
+The participants were also educated regarding the differences between water-based and silicon-based lubricants, as well as how to assess the quality of the condoms.
 Aside from the hands-on condom making activity, the workshop also consists of a Q&A session that allows participants to ask the questions relevant to their own sexual health.

 SCOPH x SCOME “Challenges and Opportunities for Transborder Health Issues” Public Health Workshop for the Next Generation